KushGrandhi/Credit_Risk_Management/readme.md

 ## Conclusion

 This notebook demonstrates the complete pipeline of data preprocessing, feature selection with PCA, model training using **XGBoost**, hyperparameter tuning with **Optuna**, and interpretability using **SHAP**.
-Despite its misleading filename, it is focused on **XGBoost**, not Random Forest.